 Will a crystal oscillator operate outside its specified temperature range?
 This is a common question and the short answer is: yes, but it's complicated.

-If, for example, a crystal oscillator is specified over 0 to 60 oC, it will most likely perform without any issues over -40 to 85 oC; however, it is possible that it will fall outside its specified stability.
+If, for example, a crystal oscillator is specified over 0 to 60 °C, it will most likely perform without any issues over -40 to 85 °C. But it's possible that it will fall outside its specified stability.
 This may not matter if the application needs just a stable frequency rather than an accurate frequency.

-One of the most serious problems that can occur is activity dips.
-In an OCXO oscillator, this could simply be due to running the oscillator above the oven’s setting temperature; where the oven will shut off as shown below.
+Some of the most serious problems that can occur are activity dips.
+In an OCXO, this could simply be due to running the oscillator above the oven’s setting temperature.
+In an activity dip, the oven will shut off, as shown below.

 Activity dips can also cause the crystal oscillator to stop oscillating completely at a specific temperature.
 Manufacturers usually design around this problem, but can’t guarantee it beyond the specified range.

-For system designers being careful about how much power is being used, an OCXO will also usually draw more current to keep the oven going at colder temperatures.
-The power consumption of an oscillator may be acceptable at -20 oC but not at -40.
+For system designers who need to be careful about power usage, it's important to know that an OCXO will also usually draw more current to keep the oven going at colder temperatures.
+The power consumption of an oscillator may be acceptable at -20 °C but not at -40 °C.

-The best course of action is to know the needed temperature range ahead of time and stick with it if possible.
-If you run a unit outside of manufacturer’s specifications anything can happen, from the merely annoying to the system crippling.
+The best course of action is to know the needed temperature range ahead of time and stick with it, if possible.
+If you run a unit outside of manufacturer’s specifications, a variety of issues can arise, from the merely annoying to the system crippling.

 Want to learn even more about what makes these devices tick?
 Check out this guide to understanding the types of quartz crystals inside OCXOs.